Quds Day: History

 On Quds Day in June 2017, a digital countdown clock was unveiled in Tehran's Palestine Square, marking the years remaining until Israel's predicted destruction.
 The clock referenced a 2015 statement by Supreme Leader Khamenei, who declared that "Israel won't exist in 25 years."

+Quds Day 2026 took place amid the 2026 Iran war and less than two weeks after Supreme Leader Ayatollah Khamenei was killed in joint United States–Israeli military strikes.

 Quds Day events

 In Iran, the day's parades are sponsored and organized by the government.
 Events include mass marches and rallies.
 Senior Iranian leaders give fiery speeches condemning Israel, as well as the U.S. government.
 The crowds respond with chants of "Death to Israel" and "Death to America".

 Quds Day protests have been held in parts of the Middle East and in London and Berlin and the United States.
 Marches in London have drawn up to 3,000 people, while Berlin saw 1,600 protestors in 2018.
 Rallies were held in at least 18 cities across the United States in 2017.

 In 2020, for the first time since the initiation four decades ago, the Quds day event was held virtually in Iran amid the COVID-19 pandemic.